Executive Vice President, Original Programming and General Manager, Disney Junior Worldwide

-Nancy Kanter is Senior Vice President, Original Programming and General Manager, Disney Junior Worldwide.
+Nancy Kanter is Executive Vice President, Original Programming and General Manager, Disney Junior Worldwide.

 A native of New York, Kanter graduated Magna Cum Laude from Hunter College with a Bachelor of Arts degree in Film and Theatre.
 She is a member of the Academy of Television Arts & Sciences and has served on the Board of Governors.
 She currently sits on the board of the Hollywood Health & Society at USC's Annenberg School for Communication.
 Kanter is based in Burbank, California, at the headquarters of Disney Channels Worldwide.